MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/get-started-right-click-html.md

 ---
 # Get started by right-clicking an HTML file

-Learn how to open and close DevTools by right-clicking an `.html` file for **Demo To Do** in the **Explorer** of Visual Studio Code, without needing to run a web server.
+Use this tutorial to learn how to open and close DevTools by right-clicking an `.html` file for **Demo To Do** in the **Explorer** of Visual Studio Code, without needing to run a web server.

 <!-- outline:
 * Step 1: Install DevTools and prerequisites